 c.
 Ensuring that Contracts subject to this policy are reviewed and signed by the appropriate personnel;

 d.
-Serving as the repository for TTU and TTUS Contracts, subject to this policy and TTU records retention policies (see OP 10.10 Records Retention);
+Serving as the repository for TTU/TTUS Contracts, subject to this policy and TTU records retention policies (see OP 10.10, Records Retention);

 e.
-Verifying that the Contractor is eligible to contract with TTU and TTUS in accordance with federal and state laws.
+Verifying that the Contractor is eligible to contract with TTU/TTUS in accordance with federal and state laws;

 f.
-Verifying that bonds and insurance are provided, provide adequate risk management, and are compliant with the requirements of the Contract;
+Verifying that bonds and insurance are provided and are compliant with the requirements of the Contract and TTU/TTUS requirements;

-g.
-Ensuring that departments encumber the funding for expense Contracts and that payments are made in compliance with the requirements of the Contract and OP 72.11 Payment of Purchase Orders;

 h.
+Ensuring that departments encumber the funding for expense Contracts and that payments are made in compliance with the requirements of the Contract and OP 72.11, Payment of Purchase Orders;

-Providing oversight to departments ensuring that each Contract is performed in accordance with the terms and conditions of the Contract as required by OP 72.04 Contract Administration;
+i.
+Providing oversight to departments ensuring that each Contract is performed in accordance with the terms and conditions of the Contract as required by OP 72.04, Contract Administration;